 At some point on this journey (maybe it happened already), you’re going to be faced with a high-stress situation that threatens your sobriety.
-Some moment is going to hit you hard and make you want to drink.
+Some moments will hit you hard and make you want to drink.

 It could be a bad day at work, a fight with a partner or close friend, or a cranky toddler who won’t stop screaming.
 Maybe it’s something more serious, like a breakup or death.

-Regardless of WHAT it is, you need to be prepared for those “run and hide or tear your hair out” moments that life throws our way so that your sobriety remains in tact.
-That’s why it’s critically important to add to update and maintain your sobriety toolbox.
+Regardless of WHAT it is, you need to be prepared for those “run and hide or tear your hair out” moments that life throws our way so that your sobriety remains intact.
+That’s why it’s critically important to make a plan for managing stress without drinking.

-Stress is a factor in everyone’s life – yours, mine, even your asshole boss’s.
+Stress is a factor in everyone’s life – yours, mine, even your idiot boss’s.
 It’s part of the human experience.
-So let’s begin with the acknowledgment that you will never be able to escape stress.
+Let’s begin by acknowledging that you will never be able to escape stress.

 That option is off the table.

 In the past, it’s very likely that you (like me) chose to self-medicate with alcohol to manage the stress in your life.
 And honestly, it’s no wonder.
 Look around you!

 The notion that we need a drink to calm down and relax is everywhere – in movies, TV shows, advertisements, and popular culture.

 And if you’re a mom?
 Hoo!
 There is an entire niche market dedicated to convincing you that wine is the only way you’re going to survive this whole parenting thing.